My Story

 The Outcome

-Traffic grew from 1.5M to 11 million uniques in 2019.
+Traffic grew from 1.5M to 11 million uniques by 2019.
 Ad revenue grew from $120,000 to $600,000 — a 5x increase.
-In 2019, I updated the stack to Gatsby with Prismic CMS (now on Gatsby 5, though I'd choose Astro today).
+In 2019, I migrated the stack again to Gatsby with Prismic CMS (now on Gatsby 5, though I'd choose Astro today).

 Traffic has since declined due to lack of active development.
 Competitors now hold the top two spots for our main keyword — a reminder that SEO requires constant attention.